Christchurch: Tourism

-Tourism is also a significant factor in the city economy.
+Tourism is significant for the city's economy.
 As a city with a major international airport and the largest city in the South Island, Christchurch is a gateway for international tourists visiting the South Island attractions of Aoraki / Mount Cook National Park, Queenstown, the West Coast and Kaikōura.
 However, the city is also a destination in itself because of its gardens, its history and heritage, galleries and museums, the scenery of the Port Hills, and the stories of the impact and recovery from the 2011 earthquakes.
 The tourism sector contributed 3.7% of the GDP of Christchurch in 2023, a significant increase over the 2.1% contribution in 2000.
 Annual growth in the tourism GDP since 2000 has been an average of 5.9%, slightly below the national average growth rate of 6.9%.
-The largest category of tourism expenditure in 2023 was sales at $780m (31.6% of total tourism spending).
-The next highest category was passenger transport, at $392.5M (15.9% of total).
+The largest category of tourism expenditure in 2023 was sales at $780 million (31.6% of total tourism spending).
+The next highest category was passenger transport, at $392.5 million (15.9% of total).